An Empirical Study of Position Bias in Modern Information Retrieval: Dataset Cards

 \subsection{Validity of the Sampled Subset}

-To empirically verify the validity of the sampled dataset (i.e., SQuAD-PosQ-Tiny and FineWeb-PosQ-Tiny), we conduct preliminary experiments using \texttt{bge-m3-dense} on both the full and tiny versions of each dataset.
-As shown in Figure~\ref{fig:ndcg_comparison}, \texttt{bge-m3-dense} demonstrates highly consistent performance between the full and sampled datasets, particularly on FineWeb-PosQ, under the NDCG@10 metric.
+To empirically verify the validity of the sampled dataset (i.e., \textsc{SQuAD-PosQ-Tiny} and \textsc{FineWeb-PosQ-Tiny}), we conduct preliminary experiments using \texttt{bge-m3-dense} on both the full and tiny versions of each dataset.
+Figure~\ref{fig:ndcg_comparison} shows that \texttt{bge-m3-dense} achieves highly consistent NDCG@10 performance between the full and sampled datasets, particularly for \textsc{FineWeb-PosQ}.
 These results confirm the feasibility of using the sampled subset to accelerate evaluation for computationally intensive models.
-The results also reveal the pronounced Myopic Trap bias in \texttt{bge-m3-dense}, indicating a tendency to overly prioritize the beginning context during retrieval.
+Additionally, the experiments reveal a pronounced head-bias in \texttt{bge-m3-dense}, indicating a tendency to overly prioritize the beginning context while neglecting the middle and end segments during retrieval.